Nipples come in all shapes and sizes. You can successfully breastfeed with flat or inverted nipples.

 - Try hand expressing to soften the area around your nipple.

-- Apply a cold compress to the area around your nipple.
+- Apply a cold compress - this may help to improve the shape of your areola and nipple.

-Do not use nipple shields to help your baby latch on as this can lead to further problems.
+Unless you're working with a lactation consultant, do not use nipple shields to help your baby latch on.
+This can lead to further problems.

 Get support